 When employees work as a team, everyone wins.
 As Apple co-founder Steve Jobs once said, teamwork was the secret to The Beatles’ chart-topping success.
 “They were four guys who kept each other’s negative tendencies in check.
 The total was greater than the sum of the parts.
 That’s how I see business: Great things in business are never done by one person; they are done by a team of people.”

 In today’s increasingly complex workplace, how do you build a teamwork culture that allows your company to attain chart-topping results?
-Here are 7 strategies for fostering teamwork in your organization – and the benefits you’ll experience along the way, and how to measure the level of collaboration.
+Below are strategies for promoting teamwork in your organization, the benefits you’ll experience, obstacles to avoid along the way, and how to measure the level of collaboration.

 A highly effective team can generate ideas faster, share the workload better, and create a culture of empowerment that leads to better business results.
 As Andrew Carnegie, an American industrialist, once said: “Teamwork is the fuel that allows common people to attain uncommon results.”